It is called "electromagnetism" because electricity and magnetism are linked:

 a changing magnetic field produces an electric field,

 So electricity and magnetism are linked in an ongoing dance.

 This effect heads off through space at the fastest speed possible: the speed of light.

 Higher frequency (rate of vibration) has more energy and shorter wavelength.

 The spectrum is continuous with no sudden changes or boundaries.

-But how waves interact with matter depends on their energy and the type of matter
+How a wave interacts with matter depends on its energy and the type of matter